Facing the truth is a game-changer. It serves as the foundation for personal growth, happiness, and success in all areas of life.

 • Keep a “wins” journal.
 Big or small, write ’em down.

 • Practice inner compassion.
-Talk to yourself like you would a friend.
+Speak to yourself as you would to a friend.

 • Celebrate your uniqueness.